Suzannah Evans Comfort

 Biography

-At IU, Comfort teaches courses related to journalism practice, media literacy, and environmental and science communication.
+At IU, Dr. Comfort teaches courses related to journalistic ethics, media literacy, international journalism, and environmental and science communication.

 Recent publications include: